Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Authentication in XR

-We aim to develop a system tailored for authenticating users in either XR or desktop applications for secondary security measures.
-In the context of this work, we consider zero-effort attacks \cite{mansfield2002best} as the primary adversary model.
-The zero-effort attack in biometric authentication refers to an attack where the adversary presents their own biometric sample (\(s_{c}\)) to gain unauthorized access to another individual's account (\(i_{\text{c}}\)).
-In this context, the security objective of the biometric system is to minimize the likelihood that the authentication algorithm incorrectly verifies the adversary's identity as the legitimate user (H$_{1}$).
-Specifically, the probability of successful verification of the wrongly claimed identity, based on the sensor readings presented by the adversary, should be negligible.

-\subsection{Authentication in XR}
+\section{Authentication in XR}

-Authentication methods in extended reality (XR) can be broadly classified into three primary categories: Knowledge-Based methods \cite{mathis2020rubikauth,duzgun2022sok}, Possession-Factors methods \cite{chan2015glass}, and Inherence-Factors methods (biometrics)\cite{eberz201928,li2016whose,boutros2020iris}.
+Identity verification, or authentication, performs a 1:1 comparison to confirm if a presented biometric matches the registered individual, answering the question, \textit{"Are you who you claim to be?"} It is mainly used to differentiate legitimate users from attacker.
+Authentication methods in XR can be broadly classified into three primary categories: Knowledge-Based methods \cite{mathis2020rubikauth,duzgun2022sok}, Possession-Factors methods \cite{chan2015glass}, and Inherence-Factors methods (biometrics) \cite{eberz201928,li2016whose,boutros2020iris}.
 Knowledge-Based methods involve what the user knows, like passwords or PINs.
 Possession-Factors utilize physical objects or tokens that the user owns, such as mobile phones or hardware dongles.
 Inherence-Factors, or biometrics, exploit unique physiological or behavioral traits for authentication.

 In XR settings, authentication based on knowledge and possession factors are subject to usability challenges.
-Knowledge-Based methods often involve credentials that are difficult to remember and also difficult to enter, while authentication based on possession factors require the availability of a physical token, the corresponding port on the device, and could be subject to theft \cite{stephenson2022sok}.
+Knowledge-Based methods often involve credentials that are difficult to remember and also difficult to enter, while authentication based on possession factors requires the availability of a physical token, the corresponding port on the device, and could be subject to theft \cite{stephenson2022sok}.
 Biometric authentication eliminates the need to memorize passwords or to carry external tokens for access.
 Further, biometrics have become a viable option for authentication in XR settings because new sensors are continually being integrated into XR devices to enhance the immersive experience for users \cite{stephenson2022sok}.